appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

   {{ CreateIssue.run() }}
   ```

-* Once these form fields are filled out, you can add their values to your query in the "Body" tab like below:
+* Once these form fields are filled out, you can add their values to your query in the **Body** tab like below:

   ```javascript
   // In the QUERY window